open-telemetry/community/assets.md

 - Reserved bare metal machines for the community to run performance tests and other assets on
-- Admin: Juraci Paixão Kröhling @jpkrohling
+- Admin: Juraci Paixão Kröhling @jpkrohling and OTel TC via the mailing list address

 ### Grafana organization